treefrogframework/treefrog-framework/docs/en/user-guide/performance/index.md

 There are two MPMs (Multi-Processing Modules) to create multiprocessing modules for the application server (AP server): *prefork* and *thread*.
 These are similar to Apache.
 You need to choose one of them and then specify it in setting file.
 The default is 'thread'.

 * **prefork:** Create the process "fork" in advance, and then create socket as "listen".
 The action is performed during the process, and when the request has been operated and the response returned, the process disappears.
 Do not reuse it!
-If the action is down by fault or illegal operation, it wouldn't then affect any actions.
+If the action is down by fault or illegal operation, it wouldn't then affect any actions.  **[Deprecated]**
 * **thread:** Thread is created every time when there is a request.
 Action runs on the thread and when the request has been processed and the response sent, the thread disappears.
 The performance is good.
-* **hybrid (v1.7 or later):** Sockets are monitored by epoll system call and an HTTP request is processed on a thread.
+* **hybrid:** Sockets are monitored by epoll system call and an HTTP request is processed on a thread.
 It's available on Linux only.
 It is implemented for the C10K problem that can maintain many sockets.

 If you use the thread module, performance can be very high (about 14x of 'prefork').
 If you use the hybrid module on Linux, performance can be much better at high level load.
 However, when, for example, a segmentation fault occurs, each process can go down, therefore all threads can be down.
 If a certain action has a fault, other parallel running actions could also be affected.
 That would cause problems.
 In the case of the prefork module the process is divided into individual actions, so that this kind of concern can be avoided.